hidadev/WickedScript/README.md

 ## Manually Run the Script

-To manually run the script, you will need to navigate to the Python script directory on a host machine, activate python virtual environment “source /venv/bin/activate” and simply running the [main.py](http://main.py) file “python3 main.py”
+To manually run the script, you will need to navigate to the Python script directory on a host machine, activate python virtual environment “source /venv/bin/activate” and simply run the main.py file “python3 main.py”, you can also provide command line parameters: -hr # (number of hours to look back), -d # (number of days to look back).
+Use "python3 main.py -h" for help.

 ## Force Update All